okta/workflows-templates/workflows/reassign_files_while_deprovisioning_with_box/readme.md

 13. Navigate back to the worksflows in the template.

-14. Turn on the following flows:
+14. Turn on the these Flows:

     *   Okta Box User - Provision Flow
     *   Okta Box User - Deprovision Flow